FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 When running across multiple KCs, you will need to apply more care in managing the configurations to make sure all the KCs converge on the same view of the desired configuration.
 You will likely need some kind of external, global system to store the canonical configuration and push it out to all of your KCs.
 You will also need to make sure that the different KCs are not fighting each other to control the database configuration.

-You must always specify an `instanceIDPrefix` when deploying an FDB cluster to multiple Kubernetes clusters.
+You must always specify an `processGroupIDPrefix` when deploying an FDB cluster to multiple Kubernetes clusters.
 You must set it to a different value in each Kubernetes cluster.
-This will prevent instance ID duplicates in the different Kubernetes clusters.
+This will prevent process group ID duplicates in the different Kubernetes clusters.

 ## Option 3: Fake Replication